The fold is not a pixel value

 Four mistakes and what they cost

 Vague headlines that say nothing.
 When your headline could apply to any company in any industry, you've wasted the highest-impact element on the page.
 Visitors don't scroll to figure out what you mean.
-Kahneman's concept of cognitive ease explains why: if something is hard to process, System 1 flags it as untrustworthy and moves on.
+If something is hard to understand in the first glance, most people assume it's not for them and leave.

 Burying the CTA below a paragraph of text.
 Your call-to-action should be visible without reading anything else.
 If someone has to scan past a full paragraph to find the button, you've added friction at the exact moment you need to reduce it.